sonic-net/SONiC/doc/grpc_client/design_doc.md

 #### Deployment of gRPC in SONiC build system.
 The current logic for deploying gRPC in PMON is that we utilize sonic-ycabled's wheel utility to generate the gRPC libray utlities which are imported by the daemon.
 The main advantage of doing this is
-- with each gRPC version improvement SONiC Dev does not have to maintain the generated code, if that chnages over each version
+- with each gRPC version improvement SONiC Dev does not have to maintain the generated code, if that changes over each version
 - No need to test the generated code as part of Unit Test infrastructure

-Below are few snippets of setup.py function and the description of each
+- Below are few snippets of setup.py function and the description of each

      ```
         from setuptools import setup, find_packages